 The Act on the Protection of Personal Information of 2003 (APPI) sits at the centre of Japan's regime for the protection of PII.
-The APPI is comprised of two parts - one that sets forth basic policies of the government concerning the protection of PII in Japan, and the other that regulates use of PII by private businesses.
+Serving as a comprehensive, cross-sectoral framework, the APPI regulates private businesses using databases of PII and is generally considered to embody the eight basic principles under the OECD Guidelines on the Protection of Privacy and Transborder Flows of Personal Data.
 Use of PII by the public sector is regulated by separate statutes or local ordinances providing for rules for protection of PII held by governmental authorities.